May 11

 Reflection

 What menial tasks do you have to do today that you can offer up to God?
-When you rely on God’s will, like Saint Ignatius of Laconi, you are given God’s grace, wisdom and strength to complete them.
+When you rely on God’s will, you are given God’s grace, wisdom and strength to complete them.

 Prayers